Do you want the good news or bad news … no wait, actually it’s not bad news, it’s simply the truth.

 We know that if you aren’t eating right, then it doesn’t matter how much you exercise or how many supplements you take, you will never see optimal results, if any at all.
 So your first priority is to fix your nutrition.

 One of my biggest pieces of nutrition advice is to eat high-quality protein with every meal.
-High-quality protein will have at least 10g of essential amino acids, and is typically found in animal protein, eggs, dairy, and whey protein.
+High-quality protein will be rich in essential amino acids (your body can't make these so you must get them through food or supplements), and is typically found in animal protein, eggs, dairy, and whey protein.

 The problem is that eating a protein-based whole food meal every 3 hours is challenging for many working individuals, parents, students… so a good substitute would be a sustained assimilation protein shake like 1st Phorm Level-1 that digests slowly over the course of a few hours to hold you over until your next meal.